snowwolfjay/robo-chao-simulator/README.md

 > Not only chaos, but a way to simulate the nature sync and chaos behavior.

-> Hope it will reveal the pattern how the tornado or earthquake born then control or simulate it.
+> Hope it will reveal the pattern of group-behavior prediction and system's core roles

 Original design for Robotic Ecosystem, But my guider reject my blueprint, which inspired by a space builder game;